All Episodes

 They have an all-star team on injured reserve.

-And then by the way, that that that that that's that's you know, justice.
+And then, by the way, that's justice.

 So they get the game moved, and still Leslie Frazier comes up, the coach of the Vikings comes up with a way to totally discombobulate Vic.

-Uh that other teams had not tried.
+Basically, they were corner blitzes that other teams had not tried.

 So they just sent one guy more than what was covered.

-Uh and the uh the Eagles offense was unable to pick the guy up every time they blitzed this at Winfield for the most part, came in untouched.
+And the Eagles' offense was unable to pick the guy up every time they blitzed this.

-And uh this this is uh the whole league saw this.
+And the whole league saw this.

 Hold back, hold back, hold back.

-He's gonna escape.
+He's going to escape.

-We gotta have somebody in the deep secondary to run the guy out of bounds or get him.
+We've got to have somebody in the deep secondary to run the guy out of bounds or get him.

 The Vikings said, hell with it.

-We'll go man on man in the secondary.
+We'll go man-on-man in the secondary.

 He ended up uncovered.